Is Dairy Healthy?

 So what is the deal with dairy?
 Is dairy healthy?
 I get this question often along with questions about gluten.

 Conventional dairy products, meaning ones that aren’t raised from cows who eat grass and do not follow strict organic guidelines can harm your health.
-This may sound shocking as many of us (myself included) were raised on your standard 2% milk and other dairy products, because our parents were taught that they were “healthy”.
+This may sound shocking as many of us (myself included) were raised on your standard 2% milk and other dairy products.
+Our parents were taught that they were “healthy” and good for growing children.

-The reason why conventional dairy is such an issues has to do with the high antibiotic and growth hormone use, which is regularly being used on cows to keep them producing plenty of milk and to prevent them from getting sick.
-These might be great for production but not for the animals or your health.
-These medications inevitably get into the dairy products and into our bodies causing a wide range of issues including allergies, disrupted hormone balance, resistance to antibiotics and more.
+The reason why conventional dairy is harmful is because most dairy cows are dosed with high levels of antibiotics and growth hormones.
+Both are regularly used, to keep production high and to prevent them from getting sick because most dairy cows live in confined, unsanitary conditions.
+These potent medications and hormones inevitably get into the dairy products and into our bodies causing a wide range of issues including allergies, disrupted hormone balance, resistance to antibiotics, and more.

-Organic milk is free from pesticides and other harmful compounds grass-fed diary has a very different nutritional profile and is raised with completely different considerations.
+Organic milk, on the other hand, is free from pesticides and other harmful compounds and grass-fed diary has a very different nutritional profile and is raised with completely different considerations.
 This potentially means organic and grass-fed, could be better options if you don’t have gut issues or a dairy allergy.
 Sadly, organic and grass-fed milk, cheeses, and other products are very hard to find and not the products that restaurants and standard coffee shop chains are using.

-I always suggest using unsweetened coconut or almond milks (with few preservatives) for smoothies and if you are certain you do not react to dairy, always be sure to go organic and opt for grass-fed options as well.
+I always suggest using unsweetened coconut or almond milks (with few preservatives) for smoothies.
+If you are certain you do not react to dairy, always be sure to go organic and opt for grass-fed options.
 I do not recommend soy products, as they can off-set hormone balance and tend to be highly processed.
 If you do not have an allergy to dairy and enjoy cheese as I do, you can opt for good quality hard imported cheeses that are low in lactose, a fermentable sugar that is linked to gut issues.

-“How do I make sure I’m getting enough calcium?”
+You may be thinking, “how do I make sure I’m getting enough calcium?” if I limit my dairy intake.
 There are plenty of non-dairy sources of calcium including kale, bok choy, raw broccoli, and watercress.
-These foods also have a wide range of other nutrients such as sulfur compounds that regularly detox the body plus a wide range of nutrients you need every day like vitamins and minerals.
+These foods also have a wide range of other nutrients such as sulfur compounds that promote detox while giving you a wide range of nutrients you need every day.

-Simply fill your plate with handfuls of these high-calcium vegetables and top with your favorite, anti-inflammatory fats like avocado, olive oil, nuts and seeds when appropriate.
-Add 2-4 ounces of high quality proteins such as organic, grass-fed meats, wild seafood, organic, pasture raised chicken, or organic pasture raised eggs.
+To increase your calcium intake, simply fill your plate with handfuls of these high-calcium vegetables and top with your favorite, anti-inflammatory fats like avocado, olive oil, nuts and seeds when appropriate.
+Add 2 to 4 ounces of high quality proteins such as organic, grass-fed meats, wild seafood, organic, pasture raised chicken, or organic pasture raised eggs.

 Dairy can also interact with other allergies or amplify them.
-For example, if you have a sensitivity to gluten chances are you may also have issues with dairy as milk products can cross-react with gluten.
+For example, if you have a sensitivity to gluten chances are you may also have issues with dairy as milk products that contain the protein casein can cross-react with gluten.

 People with a history of gut issues (many have undiagnosed gut imbalances as well) can be extremely sensitive to dairy.
 Many people unknowingly suffer with small intestine bacterial overgrowth (SIBO) which is one of the major causes of irritable bowel syndrome (IBS).
-They usually react to milk because the overgrowth of bacteria ferments lactose, causing gas, bloating, and other unwanted symptoms.
+They usually react to milk because the overgrowth of bacteria ferments lactose found in dairy, causing gas, bloating, and other unwanted symptoms.

 Take The First Step Today On Your Journey To Emotional Healing